 After the end of the performance period to which a particular incentive award relates, the Committee reviews our performance relative to the applicable performance targets and recommends payouts based on that performance.
 The Committee generally retains the ability to recommend payouts that are above or below actual performance levels for the applicable performance period.
-For purposes of determining the amount of a payout to recommend, the

-Committee may also consider infrequent or non-recurring items that are not reflective of ongoing operations, the effects of major corporate transactions or other items that the Committee determines, in its judgment, significantly distort the comparability of our actual performance against the performance targets.
+For purposes of determining the amount of a payout to recommend, the Committee may also consider infrequent or non-recurring items that are not reflective of ongoing operations, the effects of major corporate transactions or other items that the Committee determines, in its judgment, significantly distort the comparability of our actual performance against the performance targets.

 Annually, the Committee reviews the design of our named executive officer compensation program, including whether the risks arising from our compensation policies and practices are reasonably likely to have a material adverse effect on the Company.
 In doing so, the Committee assesses whether compensation programs used in prior years have successfully achieved our compensation objectives.
 The Committee also considers the extent to which our compensation program is designed to achieve our long-term financial and operating goals.
 The Committee has retained the independent compensation consultant referenced below under "Role of Compensation Consultants" to help analyze certain comparative market data.
 Certain members of management participate in this process by assembling and summarizing data used by the Committee.
-The Committee and its independent compensation consultant reviewed our compensation policies and practices, and the Committee has determined that the risks arising from our compensation policies and practices are not reasonably likely to have a material adverse effect on the Company.
+The Committee has determined that the risks arising from our compensation policies and practices, and the Committee has determined that the risks arising from our compensation policies and practices are not reasonably likely to have a material adverse effect on the Company.
 In 2020, the Company prepared "tally sheets" that summarize the past and present values of each component of each NEO's total compensation.
-This tool is available to assist Committee members in the evaluation and approval of changes to compensation.